Redesign API tryout for developers to test APIs on developer portal

 The information architecture, showing documentation on the left and code panels on the right, aligns with the developers' reading sequence and interaction flows, allowing them to access and reference from the documentation more efficiently.

-Initially, I used a table format to display parameters, but developers typically view code hierarchically, so if the information was presented with equal emphasis, it would be difficult for them to absorb it at once.
+Initially, I used a table format to display parameters, but developers typically view code hierarchically, so it's difficult for them to see the relationships between parameters.

-As a result, I switched to an accordion-style nested structure, making the documentation easier to digest.
+As a result, I switched to an accordion-style nested structure, allowing them to expand and collapse groups of parameters easily and see the hierarchy between them.

 Accessibility Design